jrmsklar/JSTopTabBarController/README.md

 ## Usage

+Drag `JSTopTabBarController.h` and `JSTopTabBarController.m` into your project and add the following code.

 In the AppDelegate.m, under application:DidFinishLaunching:withOptions, modify your window initialization code to the following.
 After instantiating all of the main view controllers, use the following code:
 ``` objective-c